 Whole wheat pizza keeps you emotionally strong by not giving you the guilt of you eating all-purpose flour.
 We all know why we should be avoiding eating all-purpose flour.
-But that’s not the only reason of why we should switch to whole wheat pizza crust for our pizzas recipe.
+But that’s not the only reason why we should switch to whole wheat pizza crust for our pizzas recipe.

 In one of my earlier recipe, Multigrain bread, I have explained the benefits of whole wheat.
 Wheat flour has amazing benefits only if it is a whole grain.
-If it is a stripped grain (wheat), it is no better than an all-purpose flour.
-This homemade whole wheat pizza dough recipe, is a guaranteed recipe to make you stop looking pizza as a junk food any more.
+If it is a stripped grain (wheat), it is no better than all-purpose flour.
+This homemade whole wheat pizza dough recipe is a guaranteed recipe to make you stop looking pizza as a junk food any more.

 Flour for Whole Wheat Pizza Dough Recipe

 Remember, you should be using whole wheat flour.
 I used Red Mill Whole Wheat Flour which is a 100% stone ground whole wheat flour.
-Though this one goes on the expensive side, but certainly the best I have found so far.
-As an alternate, considering Organic Tatva which is the second best according to me.
+Though this one goes on the expensive side, certainly the best I have found so far.
+As an alternative, considering Organic Tatva which is the second best according to me.

 In a pan, take oil/butter.
 Add chopped garlic and onions and sauté these for 10 minutes on medium flame.
 Now add chopped tomatoes, salt, sugar, all the spices and cover with lid.
 Let it cook on medium flame for another 5 minutes.
 In last add tomato sauce and cook for 2-3 minutes.
 Pizza sauce is ready.
-Once it cool down, store it in a glass jar.
+Once it cools down, store it in a glass jar.